 Sophos Antivirus features an easy to use interface that can be used for custom on-demand scanning, as well as fully automated scans at user-defined intervals.
 The software runs quietly in the background and is surprisingly resource friendly so it doesn’t slow down your system as much as some other options.
 With the “Live Antivirus” feature, Sophos even updates your software the moment that new threats are found online, and through use of the link scanner, it’s now possible to perform full scans on web pages before you click the link to visit.

 In a head-to-head test of several popular free and paid options for Mac, Sophos was the clear cut winner, and one of only two to achieve a perfect 100-percent in catching all malware it was tested against with zero false positives.
+With these stats, it wouldn’t be a reach to call Sophos the best antivirus software on our list.

 Best for: Everyone

 Avast! is widely considered the best (or near the top) in terms of free Windows antivirus software.
 For the Mac, the system certainly doesn’t disappoint, and it’s definitely on par with the top choice, Sophos.
 The one major drawback to Avast (on Mac) is that it only scans for Mac-specific malware, which is fine if you never use a Windows-based PC, but becomes problematic in terms of email and file sharing when you’re sharing these files outside of a Mac-based ecosystem.
 As far as security on a Mac though, Avast! is about as good as they come.
 In fact, AV Comparatives tested Avast and found that it detected 100-percent of the malware that they attempted to download to the system, which makes it the only other Mac antivirus software with that distinction (Sophos is the other).
+With this software, you’re safe to download the best personal finance software for Mac.

 Best for: People in all-Mac ecosystems, or those that prefer it to Sophos.